Cloufish/blog/_posts/2021-04-12-Setting-up-zap-scan-in-cicd-pipeline.md

 When editing the workflow file you may have noticed that you have a 'Marketplace' on the right side.
 We'll use it now and search for *'ZAP'*, we'll get 2 results that:
 1. OWASP ZAP Full Scan
-2. OWASP ZAP Baseline Scan
+2. OWASP ZAP Baseline Scan.

 The first one is more time-consuming scan, however it covers much bigger scope, and it's an active scan.
 I think that It should be run only 1 times in week or even less.